Jon Culshaw is a Comedy Impressionist, Awards Host and After-Dinner Speaker.

-Culshaw rose to fame as an impressionist in 1998 whilst working for London’s Capital Radio.
-Taking part in an on-air wind-up, Jon telephoned Number 10 Downing Street, and convinced the switchboard operators that he was William Hague and requested to speak to the Prime Minister.
+Culshaw rose to fame as an impressionist in 1998 while working for London’s Capital Radio.
+Taking part in an on-air wind-up, Jon telephoned Number 10 Downing Street and convinced the switchboard operators that he was William Hague and requested to speak to the Prime Minister.
 He was eventually put through to Tony Blair, and had a lengthy conversation with him!

 The ‘Number 10’ wind-up hit the international press and was even reported in Hansard!
 Jon continued to provide the impressions for the wind-up phone calls heard on Capital FM’s ‘Steve Penk Show’, and was a regular guest on Radio 1’s Chris Moyles Show.

 Jon Culshaw is now recognised as one of the best impressionists in the U.K. from his appearances on the BBC’s Dead Ringers (featuring Kevin Connelly) ITV’s 2DTV, The Impressionable Jon Culshaw, Jon Culshaw’s Commercial Breakdown and The Impressions Show with Culshaw and Stephenson.

 Dead Ringers has been coveted with The British Comedy Award for Best Radio Comedy, The Sony Gold Radio Academy Award and The Broadcasting Press Guild Award for Best Radio Programme.

 2DTV was a highly acclaimed comedy animation series for which Jon Culshaw provided many of the voices.
 This programme has won an Indie Award and Montreux Prix Press Award as well as being nominated for many other awards, including the RTS Award for Entertainment.